Shigeaki-Kanatani/Probe_Design_ver2/README.md

 ### Download results

-- From "Alignments" tab, click on Download on the right corner of the window and download hit table files both in txt and csv in sub-folder Blast (See folder structure in Step No.1).
+- From "Alignments" tab, click on Download on the right corner of the window and download hit table files both in txt and csv in sub-folder Blast (see folder structure in step No.1).
 Also save the html file as the record in that folder.

 <img width="1295" alt="Screenshot 2024-05-30 at 15 22 23" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/4d4e4927-d2aa-4c33-a7f0-5734bc2607d4"><br>